Consensys/doc.goquorum/docs/HowTo/GetStarted/Cakeshop.md

 ### Attach Mode

-1. In a terminal window run:
+1. In a terminal window, navigate to `path/to/cakeshop/war`:

     ```bash
-    cd path/to/cakeshop/war
+    cd <path/to/cakeshop/war>
-    # The 'example' arg below will unpack the war file and set up the cakeshop data folders but will not actually start a node
+    ```

+1. In `path/to/cakeshop/war`, run:

+    ```bash
     java -jar cakeshop.war example
     ```

+    !!! warning
+        This command will unpack the war file and set up the cakeshop data folders but will not actually start a node

 1. Navigate to `path/to/cakeshop/war/data/local`

-1. Make the following edits to the application.properties file:
+1. Make the following edits to the `application.properties` file:

     ```properties
     geth.auto.start=false